andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 ## Troubleshooting

-- Forbidden - if you try to login to the system from outside West Warwicks you will get the following screen.
+- Forbidden - if you try to login to the system from outside West Warwicks you will simply get the word 'Forbidden' displayed on the screen.